centreon/centreon-documentation/versioned_docs/version-23.10/service-mapping/ba-monitoring.md

 | Duration          | Duration of the current status            |
 | Reporting Period  | Default reporting period used for that BA |

-You can visualize the evolution of BA health level by hovering your mouse over the name or description of the BA and a pop-up appears displaying all the KPIs and status information.
+You can view the evolution of BA health level by hovering your mouse over the name or description of the BA, and a pop-up appears displaying all the KPIs and status information.

 ![image](../assets/service-mapping/guide/mon_mouse_over.png)